williamDalston/schrodingers-cat-website/content/articles/qc-opinion-003.md

 Whether these predictions come true remains to be seen.
 But the field is advancing rapidly, and 2025 could be a breakthrough year for quantum consciousness research.

-The question isn't whether progress will happen—it's how fast, and in which directions.
+The question isn't whether progress will happen it's how fast, and in which directions.
 The future of quantum consciousness research is being written now, and 2025 will be a crucial chapter.

 Stay tuned.
 The quantum mind mystery is far from solved, but we're getting closer.